Totchinuko/apiconan.totchinuko.fr/chat.enhanced.md

 - `EffectiveRange` (Float, 0) - Added by Ranged Channels, to store the retrieved range from the server settings at the time of posting.
 Can be used by notifications before posting to manually specify a range that is not part of the server Range collection.
 - `RangeTag` (String, "") - Feed the range tag of a message with arbitrary text. it will take the color of the PrintLevel, and override the actual range of a message, even if specified.
 - `PopNotification` (Boolean, False) - Display the message as a brief popup on the first chat window, and does not generate any chat log or client cache.
 This should never be used through a channel that might cache the message.
+- `Eavesdrop` (Boolean, False) - Added to headers when an Eavesdrop was successful.

 ### User Settings
 - `UnderstandEverything` (Bool, False) - Disable the scrambling of all languages, effectively setting all his message Knowledge to 1.0.